Could you have an ulcer and not know it?

 Understanding ulcers

-Peptic ulcers are sores that occur when acids that help digest food damage the lining of your organs.
+Peptic ulcers occur when acids that help digest food damage the lining of your organs.
 If this occurs in the stomach, it’s called a stomach ulcer or gastric ulcer.
 If it occurs in the small intestine, it’s called a duodenal ulcer.
-Normally a thick layer of mucus protects this lining from the effects of digestive juices, but a variety of factors can diminish this layer.
+Normally a thick layer of mucus protects this lining from the effects of digestive juices, but many things can reduce this layer.

 The most common cause of peptic ulcers is a bacterial infection with Helicobacter pylori (H. pylori).
 As much as half the world’s population is infected with H. pylori, but for most people, it causes no symptoms.
 In a small subset of people, however, it can result in inflammation in the stomach lining.
 Over time this can lead to complications like peptic ulcers.